Syfert Injury Law Firm

 b.
 A charter school governing board in a school district that has not voted, or has declined, to implement a guardian program may request the sheriff in the county to establish a guardian program for the purpose of training the charter school employees.
 If the county sheriff denies the request, the charter school governing board may contract with a sheriff that has established a guardian program to provide such training.
 The charter school governing board must notify the superintendent and the sheriff in the charter school’s county of the contract prior to its execution.

 c.
 A private school in a school district that has not voted, or has declined, to implement a guardian program may request that the sheriff in the county of the private school establish a guardian program for the purpose of training private school employees.
 If the county sheriff denies the request, the private school may contract with a sheriff from another county who has established a guardian program to provide such training.
 The private school must notify the sheriff in the private school’s county of the contract with a sheriff from another county before its execution.
-The private school is responsible for all training costs for a school guardian program.
+The private school is responsible for all training and screening-related costs for a school guardian program.
 The sheriff providing such training must ensure that any moneys paid by a private school are not commingled with any funds provided by the state to the sheriff as reimbursement for screening-related and training-related costs of any school district or charter school employee.

 d.
 The training program required in sub-subparagraph 2.b. is a standardized statewide curriculum, and each sheriff providing such training shall adhere to the course of instruction specified in that sub-subparagraph.
 This subparagraph does not prohibit a sheriff from providing additional training.
-A school guardian who has completed the training program required in sub-subparagraph 2.b. may not be required to attend another sheriff’s training program pursuant to that sub-subparagraph unless there has been at least a 1-year break in his or her employment as a guardian.
+A school guardian who has completed the training program required in sub-subparagraph 2.b. may not be required to attend another sheriff’s training program pursuant to that sub-subparagraph unless there has been at least a 1-year break in his or her appointment as a guardian.

 2. A sheriff who establishes a program shall consult with the Department of Law Enforcement on programmatic guiding principles, practices, and resources, and shall certify as school guardians, without the power of arrest, school employees, as specified in s.
 1006.12(3), who: